-ANTH 500.
+ANT'H 500.
 Master's Thesis.
 Completion of a thesis approved for the master's degree.
 Number of units of credit is determined by the candidate's Master's degree advisory committee.
 Should be taken in final semester prior to the completion of all requirements for the degree.
 Prerequisite: Advanced to candidacy and chair permission of his/her thesis committee.
-Graded Credit/No Credit.
-3 units.
+Graded: Thesis in Progress.
+Units: 3.0.